-Montenegro: Increased consumption triggered increase of electricity price from neighboring markets29.
-September 2015. / SEE Energy News
+Montenegro: Increased consumption triggered increase of electricity price from neighboring markets, SEE Energy News

 Enormous consumption of electricity in the region triggered the sudden increase of electricity prices specially on stock markets which are oriented toward Italy, BSP South Pool Slovenia and HUPX Hungary.